Skip to content

 Growing rapidly

 Platinum is 30x rarer than gold, yet currently trades at a significant discount.
-The platinum-to-gold ratio has historically averaged near parity, but has fallen below 0.5x — a level some analysts view as a deep value opportunity, especially given platinum
+The platinum-to-gold ratio has historically averaged near parity, but has fallen below 0.5x — a level some analysts view as a deep value opportunity, especially given platinum's role in the emerging hydrogen economy.

 Platinum Historical Price Milestones